-Transport in Japan is generally fast, efficient and reliable (albeit crowded during rush hour).
-Expats living in large cities have easy access to every form of transport – making owning and driving a car unnecessary and, given high levels of traffic congestion, inconvenient.
-Moreover, expats needing to travel long distances will find that trains connect the country fairly well, and buses travel over extensive networks.
+Transport in Japan is generally fast, efficient, and reliable.
+Expats living in large cities have easy access to all forms of transportation.
+Owning a car is largely unnecessary in Japan, and driving can be unpleasant due to high levels of traffic congestion.
+For long-distance travel, trains connect the country fairly well and buses travel over extensive networks across the country.

 Public transport in Japan

-Expats will not be disappointed by the availability and the excellent standard of public transport in Japan.
-The country has some of the fastest and most modern rail services.
-Buses also provide a means of getting to the more isolated locations in Japan.
+Expats won't be disappointed by the availability and the excellent standard of public transport in Japan.
+The country has some of the world's fastest and most modern rail services.
+Buses also provide a means of accessing the more remote locations in Japan.

 Trains